thenetcircle/dino/docs/md/api.md

 Each channel has a `url` field, which is the sort order defined in the admin interface, in ascending order (lower `url` means higher up in the list).

+The `objectType` of a channel tells you if this channel only contains static rooms, only temporary rooms or a mix of both.
+Possible values are thus:

+* temporary
+* static
+* mix

+If the channel has 0 rooms in it, the objectType will be `mix`.

 Attachments for each channel describes the ACLs for that channel.